chiatsekuo/AI_Classical_Music_Composer/README.md

 # AI_Classical_Music_composer

-Building the Bi-LSTM &amp; the CNN-GAN models to compose Classical Music in different eras
+This project aims to generate Classical Music using generative models – Bi-LSTM and CNN-GAN to compose Classical Music for some particular Classical Music genres and evaluate their performance respectively and collectively.
+Also, to further explore and strengthen the area of Artificial Intelligence in music composition.